-Plea bargaining, legal decision-making, criminal procedures, program evaluation and policy implementation
+Plea bargaining, legal decision-making, courts & criminal procedures, program evaluation and policy implementation

 Amy Dezember is a doctoral candidate in Criminology, Law and Society at George Mason University.
 Her research interests include plea bargaining, Alford pleas, legal decision-making, and the role of evidence in the decision-making process.
 Her dissertation research, which has received support from the National Science Foundation, investigates Alford pleas and the role of evidence in these cases by examining court records and conducting interviews with court actors to learn more about the process for offering, negotiating, and accepting these unique pleas.
 In addition to her dissertation research, she currently works as a Graduate Research Assistant to Dr. Allison D. Redlich on a National Science Foundation and National Institute of Justice funded-project looking at youth and adult engagement in the guilty plea process.
 She has been published in Psychology, Public Policy, and Law, Courts and Justice Law Journal, and has written numerous book chapters about guilty pleas and the use of risk assessments in the criminal justice system.

+Amy also has a particular interest in evidence-based criminal justice practices and partnering with practitioners to translate research into effective policy.
 Prior to coming to GMU, Amy worked in applied research conducting criminal justice research and evaluations at the state and federal level.
-Additionally, she has also worked at a non-profit conducting juvenile sentencing and advocacy policy and in a federal public defender's office conducting legal research.
+Her research has spanned all areas of the criminal justice system, including evaluations of school resource officers and school safety, the federal indigent defense system, drug treatment programs, alternative probation supervision systems, and national domestic violence crisis intervention services.
+Additionally, she has also worked in the non-profit advocacy sector focusing on juvenile sentencing policy reform and in a federal public defender's office conducting legal research.

 Examining Alford Pleas and the Presumption of Strong Evidence (Dissertation Chair: Dr. Allison D. Redlich)